1. I’m interested in the premium subscription but I’m not quite sure. Do you suggest that I order a subscription?

 6. I’m interested in going to a Global Strategy Luncheon, what do these Luncheons entail?

-A three course lunch will be followed by a 45 minute PowerPoint presentation and a 45 minute question and answer period.
+Unless otherwise stated, a three course lunch will be followed by a 45 minute PowerPoint presentation and a 45 minute question and answer period.
 I’ll be giving you my up-to-date view on stocks, bonds, currencies commodities, precious metals, and real estate.
 Here, you can participate in a lively two way discussion on the issues confronting investors today, both with me and the other attendees.

 7. I’ve already been to one Global Strategy Luncheon, is it worth going again?